Brown takes home win streak into matchup with Harvard - WTOP News

 BOTTOM LINE: Brown will try to keep its four-game home win streak intact when the Bears face Harvard.

-The Bears are 5-2 on their home court.
-Brown is fifth in the Ivy League with 31.6 points per game in the paint led by Landon Lewis averaging 10.0.

-The Crimson are 0-1 in Ivy League play.
-Harvard is third in the Ivy League giving up 70.8 points while holding opponents to 44.1% shooting.
+The Crimson are 0-1 against Ivy League opponents.
+Harvard is 0-1 in games decided by less than 4 points.

-Brown averages 8.7 made 3-pointers per game, 1.2 more made shots than the 7.5 per game Harvard gives up.
-Harvard has shot at a 42.9% rate from the field this season, 0.3 percentage points higher than the 42.6% shooting opponents of Brown have averaged.

-The Bears and Crimson face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Kino Lilly Jr. is averaging 18.9 points and 4.1 assists for the Bears.
+TOP PERFORMERS: Kino Lilly Jr. averages 3.8 made 3-pointers per game for the Bears, scoring 18.9 points while shooting 41.4% from beyond the arc.

 Thomas Batties II averages 1.4 made 3-pointers per game for the Crimson, scoring 10.7 points while shooting 44.2% from beyond the arc.